Laravel Elasticsearch: Best Integration for Lightning-fast Search

 docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.9.3

 To install Elasticsearch on Windows, you can directly download and install it from the official Elasticsearch website.
-Once done, start Elasticsearch using the command:
+Once done, start Elasticsearch using the command.
+If your application handles image-heavy data, consider integrating Laravel Cloudinary to optimize image storage and retrieval alongside Elasticsearch indexing.

 sudo service elasticsearch start